 Test 1: Direct impact to the baton from the swing arm

-- We mounted the baton in a way that it could be struck with the swing arm while simultaneously being held in a stationary position, as well as still being allowed to flex upon contact.
+- Baton is mounted in a way that it can be struck with the swing arm while simultaneously being held in a stationary position.

-- *The acceleration from a strike to a bare head form with no padding is about 475 G’s.
+*The acceleration from a strike to a bare head form with no padding is about 475 G’s.

 Test 2: Direct impact from the baton to a bare head – as a comparison to the swing arm strike